bryanyang0528/ksql-python/README.rst

 Query with HTTP/2
 ^^^^^^^^^^^^^^^^^
-Execute queries with the new ``query-stream`` endpoint.
+Execute queries with the new ``/query-stream`` endpoint.
 Documented `here <https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-rest-api/streaming-endpoint/#executing-pull-or-push-queries>`_

 To execute a sql query use the same syntax as the regular query, with the additional ``use_http2=True`` parameter.